Władysław Syrokomla: Works

+The vast majority of his works were written in the Polish language; however, he also wrote several poems in Belarusian.
+Syrokomla is considered by some to have been one of the early influential writers in the modern Belarusian language, although many of his Belarusian poems are believed to be lost.

 Nevertheless, based on the knowledge of how the small nobility lived in Lithuania in the first half of the 19th century, it is assumed that Syrokomla was bilingual from childhood and was equally fluent in Belarusian and Polish.
 This is evidenced by the statements of the poet himself, which speak about the knowledge of the Belarusian language and how to master it in everyday contacts with the Belarusian people.
 He mentioned this in «Teka Wileńska»: "Karamzin, as a Russian, probably didn't know the old Belarusian dialect as we did, which we learned in everyday relations with the people".

-The poet was interested in the Belarusian language, introduced it into his works and mentioned it to the readers of the "Gazeta Warszawska".
+The poet was interested in the Belarusian language, introduced it into his works and mentioned it to the readers of the Gazeta Warszawska.
 He wrote about the Belarusian language and its meaning in the past:

 This branch of the Slavic language is beautiful... and old!
 After all, this is the language of our Lithuanian Statute and legislation... it was spoken by three-quarters of ancient Lithuania, ordinary people, the gentry and the lords.